smilingCornflower/StartHub/README.md

-The API for the project StartHub
+The API for the project starthub.kz